applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 ## Architecture

-### Applications
+### Application boundaries

 **Context**

-We need to identify applications to build by describing [stories and flows](#stories-and-flows) on architecture level.
+We need to identify application boundaries by describing stories and flows on technical level.

 Scope the user access to their tenant’s boundary: